qooyqpqy123/FARM_Reproduction/README.md

 ### 1.2.
 Data Availability <br />
  The original dataset can be found in https://research.stlouisfed.org/econ/mccracken/fred-databases/. <br />
  In our .zip file, the original Dataset is provided in folder ``Code_Reproduction/Real_Data/Pre_process/current.csv." <br />
- The description of the data is provied in "Code_Reproduction/Real_Data/Pre_process/Description_of_Variables.pdf."  <br /> This description describes the meaning of all columns of this datset.
+ The description of the data is provided in "Code_Reproduction/Real_Data/Pre_process/Description_of_Variables.pdf."  <br /> This description describes the meaning of all columns of this datset.

 ## Codes Description and Implementation Details:
  There are in total four folders under the folder: ``Code_Reproduction/Real_Data."  <br /> 1.
 Pre_process, <br />2.
 Prediction_Table_3 <br />  3.
 PCR_Adequate_Table4, <br /> 4.
 Sparse_Adequate_Table4. <br />